Jciel/afnd/README.md

 Implementation of a simulator of finite non-deterministic automata.
-The entrance to the simulator is the definition of an automaton and an input string for the automaton.
+The input to the simulator is the definition of an automaton and an input string for the automaton.
 The output of the simulator shall whether or not the automaton accepts the input string.

 ## Usage